TjanMichela/ACUNAO-AI/data/README.md

 ### 2_test_data

-The folder contains the documents used to test the performance of the ACUNAO AI Assistant.
+The folder contains the documents used to test the performance of the ACUNAO AI Assistant and the vector database that accompanies it.
+The contents of this folder will be the default database when ACUNAO AI Assistant is run and can be found under the `project_example` folder.